 – Minimally invasive

-- Performed on outpatient basis under local anesthesia (Monitored Anesthesia Care is offered to patients being treated at the surgery centers)
+– Performed on an outpatient basis under local anesthesia

 – Minimal post-procedure discomfort